-They live in small groups and are chosen deliberately to represent diversity in terms of race, culture, nationality and socio-economic background.
-This is completely in line with UWC’s philosophy: to bring together young people to act as champions of peace through an education based on shared learning, collaboration and understanding.
-Life on our campus is vibrant and students need to develop time management skills in order to balance their various activities and responsibilities.
-At UWC Maastricht they gain autonomy and independence in a manner that prepares them well for post-college life.
+Unlike our day students, by the of the afternoon you don’t return to your family living in the Maastricht area, but you’ll go to your floor or room, where the UWC experience continues.
+Living, working, laughing and learning together is part of our philosophy to bring together young people to act as champions of peace through an education based on shared learning, collaboration and understanding.
+Life on our campus is vibrant and you will need to develop time management skills in order to balance your various activities and responsibilities.
+At UWC Maastricht you will gain autonomy and independence in a manner that prepares you well for post-college life!

-When the campus is closed (winter and summer break) we encourage residential students to return home, travel and explore Europe, or organise projects.
-Upon request we can provide a Home Stay Family to those who are unable to leave due to financial, political and/or personal circumstances.
+When the campus is closed (winter and summer break) we encourage you to return home, travel and explore Europe, or organise projects.
+Upon request we can provide a Home Stay Family in case you are unable to leave due to financial, political and/or personal circumstances.

 The UWC Maastricht residential community is a healthy, connected, engaged and safe place where all members of the community abide by the UWC Code of Conduct, UWC values and the laws of The Netherlands, both in action and spirit.
-The residence is a learning environment, where students are supported and challenged on their journey to becoming their best selves.
+The residence is a learning environment, where you will be supported and challenged on your journey to becoming your best self.
 Residential life is mission and value-oriented.
 All members of the community are expected to:

 Watch this video, made by residential students, to get a taste of what life on our campus is like!